Willmo3/twovar/readme.md

 	* This contains the versions of the protocol with modified environments.
 * mc_variations:
 	* Some models are infinite state and so can't be checked by TLC in finite time.
 This directory contains the finite-state versions of those models.
+* decomps:
+    * Using CMU SoDA's recomp-verify (https://github.com/cmu-soda/recomp-verify), these variations have been decomposed.
+Special effort has been put in to making these decompositions as similar to each other as possible, including adding in some redundant checks, so that diffs will be easily viewed.
+    * Note: since decompositions are manually copied (TODO: make script doing this!), there is a possibility that some are out of date.

 ## Variations